-PRIOR TO APPLICATION SUBMITTAL-Prior to submittal of any Floodplain Permit Application, Applicants are encouraged to schedule a meeting with the Floodplain Administrator, and any other applicable agency, which may include a site inspection, in order to best determine the procedures, provisions and necessary permits for a given proposal.
+PRIOR TO APPLICATION SUBMITTAL: Prior to submittal of any Floodplain Permit Application, Applicants are encouraged to schedule a meeting with the Floodplain Administrator, and any other applicable agency, which may include a site inspection, in order to best determine the procedures, provisions and necessary permits for a given proposal.

-- 1. A Floodplain Permit application shall include, but is not limited to the following: - 1.
-A completed and signed Joint Application for Proposed Work in Montana's Streams, Wetlands, Floodplains, and other Water Bodies; - 2.
-The required review fee;
+A Floodplain Permit application shall include, but is not limited to the following:

+- 1. A completed and signed Joint Application for Proposed Work in Montana's Streams, Wetlands, Floodplains, and other Water Bodies; - 2.
+The required review fee; - 3.
+Two copies of plans which are drawn to scale showing the location, dimensions, and elevation of the proposed project including landscape Alterations, existing and proposed Structures, and the location of the foregoing in relation to the Regulated Flood Hazard Areas and if applicable the Floodway boundary;

-- 3. Two copies of plans which are drawn to scale showing the location, dimensions, and elevation of the proposed project including landscape Alterations, existing and proposed Structures, and the location of the foregoing in relation to the Regulated Flood Hazard Areas and if applicable the Floodway boundary; - 4.
-Prior to the expiration of the formal sixty (60) working day review period, the Applicant shall submit valid documentation of all other applicable permits or pending applications required by Federal or State law as submitted which may include but are not limited to a 310 permit, SPA 124 permit, Section 404 Permit, 318 Authorization, 401 Certification or a Navigable Rivers Land Use License or Easement for the proposed project; and the applicant must show that the Floodplain Permit application is not in conflict with the relevant and applicable permits; and - 5.
-The Floodplain Administrator cannot approve or conditionally approve a Floodplain Permit Application until the Applicant has provided the Floodplain Administrator with documentation to show all applicable permits for the project have been obtained. - 6.
+- 4. Prior to the commencement of the formal sixty (60) working day review period, the Applicant shall submit valid documentation of all other applicable permits required by Federal or State law as submitted which may include but are not limited to a 310 permit, SPA 124 permit, Section 404 Permit, 318 Authorization, 401 Certification or a Navigable Rivers Land Use License or Easement for the proposed project; and the applicant must show that the Floodplain Permit application is not in conflict with the relevant and applicable permits; and - 5.
 Additional information related to the specific use or activity that demonstrates the design criteria and construction standards are met or exceeded as specified in Sections 9 and 10.